limey-bean/Bullhead_2025/README.md

 # Bullhead 2025 Data Analysis
 A repository for scripts used to generate the 2025 Brown Bullhead data analysis

-**Note I ran these analyses on the High Performance Compute Cluster at the University of Vermont’s Vermont Advanced Computing Center (VACC; RRID:SCR_017762).
+**Note:** I ran these analyses on the High Performance Compute Cluster at the University of Vermont’s Vermont Advanced Computing Center (VACC; RRID:SCR_017762).
 I do not include the slurm commands or the arrays used to process multiple samples simultaneously.
-Presented in this repository are the base commands used to run software or modify outputs from software.**
+Presented in this repository are the base commands used to run software or modify outputs from software.

 ## Raw Data Processing
 Contains scripts to process sequences generated for